kulturpool/EDMLib/README.md

 <p>Description: </p>

 <p>For the creator of the CHO.
 If possible supply the identifier of the creator from an a
 uthority source.
-Repeat for multiple creators.  <dc:creator>Shakespeare, William</dc:c reator> or create a reference to an instance of the Agent class <dc:creator rdf:resour ce=“http://viaf.org/viaf/96994048”/>For recommendations on medata quality see Tier A-C requirements .</p>
+Repeat for multiple creators.  <code>&lt;dc:creator&gt;Shakespeare, William&lt;/dc:c reator&gt;</code> or create a reference to an instance of the Agent class <code>&lt;dc:creator rdf:resour ce=“http://viaf.org/viaf/96994048”/&gt;</code>For recommendations on medata quality see Tier A-C requirements .</p>
 </div>